 - • We don’t sell your data to other companies and we only share your data with other companies where necessary, for example, with airlines, ferries, coach companies and accommodations that are part of your trip.

 - • Any personal data we collect, we process and store this information with the utmost care and security in mind.
-We only store your data as long as is necessary.
+We only store your data as long as is necessary and where it's a legitimate business requirement.

 - • We collect information when you voluntarily complete customer surveys, provide feedback and participate in competitions.
 Website usage information is collected using cookies and we may use this to help improve your online experience.